AlesCarl/CI2024_lab3/README.md

 This project implements  A* Algorithm for solving the Gem Puzzle problem.

+### Two primary heuristic approaches:

+- **Manhattan Distance** :  This is used to estimate the distance between the current puzzle state and the goal state, summing the number of moves each tile needs to reach its target position.
+- **Misplaced Tiles** : This counts the number of tiles not in their goal position, adding additional weight to encourage better intermediate states.

+The algorithm dynamically switches between these heuristics when a certain number of iterations are performed without improving the solution.

+### Adaptive Heuristic Switching
+To mitigate stagnation in the search, the implementation includes a mechanism to alternate between heuristics after 7000 iterations without improvement.

 ## RESULTS:

 The table below summarizes the results for different puzzle dimension, derived from a single execution of the algorithm.